 Consider a system where failures are classified in k different types.
-Until now we have considered the case of non-repairable units.
-Thus assume that the unit is repaired after failure, then put into operation again, and that the process continues in this way.
-At each failure the type of event is recorded.
-Assume also that time durations of repair and maintenance can be disregarded, so that the system is always restarted immediately after failure or a maintenance action This leads to the observation of a marked point process $(S_1, C_1), (S_2, C_2), \ldots$ with successive failure times $0 < S_1 < S_2 < \cdots$ and marks $C_i$ in $\{1, 2, \ldots, k\}$ .
+Until now we have considered the case of non-repairable units observed until failure or PM.
+Now assume that the unit is repaired after failure, then is put into operation again, and that the process continues in this way.
+Suppose that, at each failure, the type of event is recorded.
+Assume also that time durations of repair and maintenance can be disregarded, so that the system is always restarted immediately after failure or maintenance action This leads to the observation of a marked point process $(S_1, C_1), (S_2, C_2), \ldots$ with successive failure times $0 < S_1 < S_2 < \cdots$ and marks C_i in $\{1, 2, \ldots, k\}$.
 The properties of such a process depends on the repair strategy.
-For example, a perfect repair (renewal) of the system at failures leads to independent and identically distributed pairs $(T_i, C_i)$ where $T_i = S_i - S{i-1}$ $(i = 1, 2, \ldots)$ where $S_0 \equiv 0$ .
+For example, a perfect repair (renewal) of the system at failures leads to independent and identically distributed pairs (T_i, C_i) where $T_i = S_i - S{i-1}$ $(i = 1, 2, \ldots)$ and $S_0 = 0$.
+We are hence back to the basic case considered in this article.
+In general, however, the situation could be more complicated.
 Doyen and Gaudoin [13] present a point process approach for modelling of imperfect repair in competing risks situations between failure and PM.
 Bedford and Lindqvist [5] considered a series system of k repairable components where only the failing component is repaired at failures.
-A general setup for this kind of preocesses is suggested by Lindqvist [20].
+A general setup for this kind of processes is suggested by Lindqvist [20].

-6 Discussion
+7 Discussion

-It has been argued above that the latent failure time approach is particularly useful in reliability applications.
-Here the latent times may be, for example, times to failure of a certain system component or time to PM.
-However, the risks will usually be dependent so that the unidentifiability problem occurs.
-It should be noted that, although additional assumptions on the dependence may lead to identifiability, these assumptions are non-testable from data of the form (T,C).
-Prentice et al. [27] therefore rejected the latent failure time approach and instead advocated the use of the observable sub-hazard functions in analyses of competing risks.
-One may argue against this, however, that in practical applications it may often make good sense to use ones information and prior beliefs in order to model the underlying probability mechanisms beyond what is actually observable.
+As argued in the article, the latent failure time approach to competing risks is particularly useful in reliability applications.
+However, as risks will usually be dependent, the identifiability problem occurs.
+Recall that although additional assumptions on the dependence may lead to identifiability, these assumptions are non-testable from data of the form (T, C).
+Prentice et al. [28] therefore rejected the latent failure time approach and instead advocated the use of the observable sub-hazard functions in analyses of competing risks.
+One may argue against this, however, that in practical applications it often makes good sense to use ones information and prior beliefs in order to model the underlying probability mechanisms beyond what is actually observable.
 On the other hand, an erroneous assumption of independent risks may lead to seriously misleading conclusions.
-As noted by Cooke [8], such assumptions are often done in the assessments of competing failure rates in reliability databases.
+As noted by Cooke [8], such assumptions are often made in the assessments of competing failure rates in reliability databases.
 One then assumes that for each of the k failure causes, failures occur as independent Poisson processes.
-However, this implies that the rate of occurrence of each of the competing risks would be unaffected by removing the others.
+This implies, however, that the rate of occurrence of each of the competing risks would be unaffected by removing the others.
 For competing risks corresponding to critical failure and PM this means that the rate of occurrence of critical failures would be unaffected by stopping preventive maintenance activity, an assumption which is completely unreasonable.
-The appropriate alternative method would be to invoke a more careful modelling by competing risks, using if possible all available information.
-More sophisticated methods for repairable systems as briefly mentioned above may be needed here.
+The appropriate method would be to invoke a more careful modelling by competing risks, using if possible all available information.
+More sophisticated methods for analysis of competing risks in connection with repairable systems, as briefly mentioned in the previous section, may be needed here.